mikemcbride/website/blog/color-picker-input-with-validation/index.md

 type: post
 published: true
 ---

+<p class="text-grey-darker italic">Note: this was written in an AngularJS app but the logic for evaluating a color picker is easily used in any JS application or framework - there's nothing Angular specific, it's just an implementation detail.</p>

+---

 I recently had the opportunity to work on a really fun little feature in an app.
 We were creating tags to drag and drop onto a board, and needed the ability to pick a color for your tag.
 Initially we implemented a static set of 16 color choices, but people wanted it to be more flexible, so I set up an input field that allows you to enter any HEX color code that you want for the tag.
 Naturally, that meant we had to ensure they used a valid HEX code.
 Keep reading to see how it all fits together.

 First off, [check out this fiddle](http://jsfiddle.net/mmcbride1007/4hf3o76g/) to see it in action.
 Pretty fun, right?
 So there are a few components working together here that actually made this SUPER simple.
 If you looked at the code, it goes without saying that AngularJS is a huge reason why this was so easy.
 Let's look at the components that brought this all together: